 Questions come in many forms and can be categorised into those which are lower order, often closed questions which require the learner to remember a single answer.
 For example 'how many sides does this shape have?'.
-Higher order questions are more open and encourage learners to think.
+Higher order are more open-ended questions and encourage learners to think.
 They can also have a range of responses such as 'describe this shape.'
 It is important that you use both of these types of questions for learning and assessment, however research has shown that we often use lower order questions more regularly.

 Improving and extending the range of questions you use, benefits both you and the learner.
 Your learners are supported to develop their thinking and understanding of the subject.
-Better questioning prompts discussion which can lead to greater understanding.
+Effective questioning prompts discussion which can lead to greater understanding.
 It can also help you to uncover misconceptions.
 This then gives you better formative assessment data to improve future teaching and learning.

-Questioning and discussion techniques in the classroom
+Effective questioning and discussion techniques in the classroom

 To help create a ‘culture of inquiry’ that opens the minds of your students and provokes truly independent thought, explore these ten effective questioning strategies below.
 See complete explanations of all these techniques, in Alex Quigley’s original post on questioning in the classroom.